Kamal Basu

-Kamal Basu (22 August 1918 – 21 January 2013) was a Bengali Indian politician who had served as a mayor of Calcutta, India between 1985 and 1990.
+Kamal Kumar Basu (22 August 1918 – 21 January 2013) was a Bengali Indian politician who had served as a Mayor of Kolkata, India between 1985 and 1990.

 Early life and education

 Born to a progressive family, that included his grandfather, barrister Bhupendra Nath Bose, a former president of the Indian National Congress, he had studied economics at the Scottish Church College, and eventually earned a master's degree in political science from the University of Calcutta, where he subsequently studied law.
 He had joined a solicitor firm BN Basu & Co after passing law.

 Career in politics and social life

 At an early age, he joined the Communist Party of India and became a Member of Parliament for the Lok Sabha, from West Bengal's Diamond Harbour in the South 24 Parganas district in 1952.
 In 1964, when CPI split up, he joined the Communist Party of India (Marxist).
 He was associated with the CPI(M) for over four decades.